 Selection for the Honors Program is highly competitive.
 Before making a selection, the FCC reviews many facets of a candidate's background, including academic achievement, writing skills, law review and/or moot court experience, clinic or extracurricular activities, and demonstrated interest in government service and/or the communications industry.
 Graduating students and judicial clerks with strong qualifications are encouraged to apply.

-You were eligible to apply during the fall application window for the 2015 Attorney Honors Program if you were a:
+You are eligible to apply during the fall application window for the 2016 Attorney Honors Program if you are a:

-Interested candidates submitted a cover letter, resume, writing sample, official and/or unofficial law school transcript, and list of three references via email to Honors.Program@fcc.gov and addressed the subject line of the email: AHP Application Materials.
+Interested candidates should submit a cover letter, resume, writing sample, official and/or unofficial law school transcript, and list of three references via email to Honors.Program@fcc.gov and address the subject line of the email: AHP 2016 Application Materials.

-Applications must have been received by September 28, 2014.
-Incomplete or late applications were not considered.
+Applications must be received by 11:59 p.m.
+ET on September 14, 2015.
+Incomplete or late applications will not be considered.

 Selected applicants may be invited for interviews.
-While we prefer interviews to be held at the FCC’s Headquarters in Washington, DC, remote interviews may be available in certain circumstances.
-We anticipate making offers in November and December 2014.
-Participants who enter the Fall 2015 class will be expected to begin their employment with the agency by the end of September 2015.
+While we prefer interviews to be held at the FCC’s Headquarters in Washington, DC, remote interviews are available if travel to Washington is a hardship.
+We anticipate making offers in November and December 2015.
+Participants who enter the fall 2016 class will be expected to begin their employment with the agency by mid October 2016.

 - Questions?
 Consult the Honors Program FAQ sheet .